-Both, the original payment and the technical refund are reported by the PSPs.
-This rule applies to both, when the refund is in the same reporting period of the original payment and when the refund is in a subsequent reporting period of the original payment.
+Both the original payment and the technical refund are reported by the PSPs.
+This rule applies both when the refund is in the same reporting period of the original payment and when the refund is in a subsequent reporting period of the original payment.

-The technical refunds must be then reported as indicated in the guidelines see pages 61-64, boxes 7 and 1 and in the User guide point 3.3.4.
+The technical refunds must be reported as indicated in the Guidelines, see section 4.5.1, boxes 7 and 14 and in the User guide point 3.3.4.